 The FSRS lists a large number of items (facilities and practices) that a community should have to fight fires effectively.
 The schedule is performance based and assigns credit points for each item.
 Using the credit points and various formulas, ISO calculates a total score on a scale of 0 to 105.5.

 To receive certain PPC ratings, a community must meet minimum criteria.
-After a community meets those criteria, the PPC rating depends on the community’s score on the 100-point scale.
-The FSRS considers three main areas of a community's fire-protection program:
+After a community meets those criteria, the PPC rating depends on the community’s score on the point scale.
+For more information, see:

-Ten percent of a community’s overall score is based on how well the fire department receives and dispatches fire alarms.
+A maximum of 10 points of a community’s overall score is based on how well the fire department receives and dispatches fire alarms.
 Our field representatives evaluate:

 A maximum of 50 points of the overall score is based on the fire department.
 ISO reviews the distribution of fire companies throughout the area and checks that the fire department tests its pumps regularly and inventories each engine and ladder company’s equipment according to NFPA 1901.
 ISO also reviews the fire company records to determine factors such as: